jranjan/zealotAlgorithm/labs/backbase/documents/operations/Metric.md

 # Supported metric(s)

 Different metrics are meant to serve some telemetry aspects of service.
-The service `Kshitij` supports the following category metrics.
+The service supports the following category metrics.

-1. **Request**, tells about the rate at which Kshitij processes API calls.
+1. **Request**, tells about the rate at which service processes API calls.
-2. **Error Rate**, tells about failed requests, i.e. those which could not be processed by Kshitij successfully.
+2. **Error Rate**, tells about failed requests, i.e. those which could not be processed by service successfully.
-3. **Availability**, tells the overall availability of service Kshitij.
+3. **Availability**, tells the overall availability of service service.
-4. **Delay**, tells about latency to process a given request as processed by service Kshitij.
+4. **Delay**, tells about latency to process a given request as processed by service service.
 5. **Saturation**, tells about the saturation level of various types of resources used during their lifecycle at different loads.

 **Request**